Sleepyico/bloggy/README.md

 If you want to build a similar site, you can [Fork](https://github.com/sleepyico/bloggy/fork) this repository directly, or deploy it with one click through [Vercel](https://vercel.com/new/clone?repository-url=https://github.com/sleepyico/bloggy/tree/master&project-name=bloggy&repo-name=bloggy) .

+> [!NOTE]
+> For now, this blog is still in development, so some of the content might be missing or outdated.
+I hope I'll be able to update or fix it as soon as possible if there are any issues or updates.
+Thank you for your patience and understanding.

 ## ✨ Features

 - 💀 **Iconical** - Based on my portfolio, providing powerful document generation and blogging capabilities